IronWifi/docs/configuration-guides/cisco_wlc.md

 ![twelfthScreenshot](cisco_wlc/wlc12.png)

-Finally, click on the **Save Configuration** link to save and apply new settings.
+Click on the **Save Configuration** link to save and apply new settings.

+Finally, install a valid SSL certificate on your controller to prevent warning messages displayed to your clients.